 But I saw him slowing down, and encouraged him to press the gas again, and do a motion with my hand that waves him through to carry onwards.

 But he instead brakes even harder so that his passenger window is right in front of me, winds down his window, and excitedly asks me in Spanish how much I charge, soon motioning that he didn’t even care, to just hop in the car anyway, reaching over to open the door.

 The shock hit me so hard again, I felt like someone just punched my gut.
 I *accidentally* kicked his car and walked around him and crossed the street.

 My Spanish/Catalan was so bad at that time, that I hadn’t taught myself how to be angry in a foreign language yet.
 And God knows that was probably for the best.
 Jesus took that wheel.

 And as much as I try to forget it happened.
 It soon happened again in Seville, Spain.
 And then in Prague, Czech Republic, and then in Gjirokastra, Albania.
 And several other cities, towns, and villages around Europe.

 And being here now in Cyprus, I was reminded yet again, that this is just a part of my solo travel experience that I have to accept.
-Because it’s happened again.
+Because it happened yet again.

-The other day I met a lovely lady from The Philippines who’s the pastor of a church here who told me about their worship service happening in a few minutes.
+The other day I met a lovely lady from The Philippines who was the pastor of a church here who told me about their worship service happening in a few minutes.

 She wanted to prepare a few things and had her husband walk me to where the church was located.